Lighter Handy, 1940, belonged to a team member minesweeper YMS-370

 Approximate cost: $ 30-100

-Lighters with a history of war are fairly common, but this - one of the most interesting finds.
-This Swiss Lighter Handy, is almost completely analogous Dunhill Rollalite by design (I can even assume that it did exactly Dunhill: after all, was the model Dunhill Handy , a different design, but with the same name).
-Lighter is made of copper silvered and then - this is the inscription 'S.800' on the mechanism of flint (by the way, looks and feels like it is completely silver, but copper yellow to shabby corner produces silver plated).
-In general, the sensations in your hand, it seems like a lighter at the clock so perfectly fit all the details and so accurately and reliably done (that is to be expected for Swiss products :).
-When you open the lid opens up a spring just as good as new, and this despite the fact that the lighter at least 70 years old!
+Lighters with wartime history are fairly common, but this - one of the most interesting finds.
+This Swiss Lighter Handy, almost completely similar Dunhill Rollalite by design (I can even assume that it did exactly Dunhill: in the end, was a model of Dunhill Handy , other designs, but with the same name).
+Lighter is made of silvered copper and then - this is the inscription 'S.800' on flint mechanism (by the way, it looks and feels like a completely silver but copper yellowness at shabby corner produces silvering).
+Generally, the sensations in the hand, it seems like a lighter watch: so perfectly fit all the details and so accurately and reliably all done (which is to be expected for the Swiss products :).
+Cover when opening a spring leans just as good as new, and this despite the fact that the lighter at least 70 years!

-But history tells us the inscription on the cigarette lighter.
-It belonged to a team member minesweeper YMS-370.
-The history of this ship is quite brief.
-Ships series of YMS (Auxiliary Mine Sweeper) were so small (displacement was only 270 tons), which had no name - only a serial number.
-Total of 1941 the ship was built 481 series YMS, they were virtually identical in their construction.
-The most recent series of YMS ship was in service to the American fleet in November 1969.
+But we are told the story of the inscription on the lighter.
+It belonged to a member of the team minesweeper YMS-370.
+The history of this ship is quite short.
+Ships Series YMS (Auxiliary Mine Sweeper) were so small (displacement was only 270 tonnes), which had no names - only a serial number.
+Total in 1941 was built the ship 481 series YMS, they were practically identical in their construction.
+The latest series of YMS ship was in service with the US Navy until November 1969.

-YMS-370 was laid on January 23, 1943 in the dock of Wheeler Shipbuilding Corp and launched on August 7 that year.
-After serving only 3 years old, it was decommissioned 19 June 1946 and finally sawed for scrap in 1948.
-But in a short time of service, he had visited many Asian countries, which are mentioned on this lighter Philippines, China, Japan, Korea ...
-In the last two photos - the ship itself and his team in the last year of service.
-Some of these sailors and officers in the picture belongs to this unique and lighter.
-Who have you been, stranger CDH?
+YMS-370 was laid on 23 January 1943 at the dock of Wheeler Shipbuilding Corp and launched on August 7 of the same year.
+After serving only 3 years, it was decommissioned 19 June 1946 and finally sawed for scrap in 1948.
+But in a short time, he managed to get service in many Asian countries, which are referred to in this lighter, Philippines, China, Japan, Korea ...
+In the last two photos - the ship itself and its team in the last year of service.
+To some of these sailors and officers in the photo belonged to this unique and lighter.
+Who were you, an unknown CDH?

 1. Dunhill Rollalite, 1940